ADOPTION APPLICATION AND PROCESS

 Q: I saw your adoptable cats on Petfinder/Facebook.
 Do you rescue cats too?

 A: YES!
 We rescue dogs AND cats from Puerto Rico.
-Please see some of the cats we have available under the tab.
+Please see some of the cats we have available under the tab above.
 We post all of them on Petfinder as well.
 Some cats will be in-store at PetSmarts in Braintree, or Walpole, Massachusetts as well as at our shelter in Holbrook.
 Massachusetts.
-For more information on our feline friends, please contact: email@example.com
+For more information on our feline friends, please contact: firstname.lastname@example.org

 Q: What is the adoption fee for dogs and cats?